electron/electron/docs/api/web-contents.md

 #### `contents.getAllSharedWorkers()`

-Returns `WorkerInfo[]` - An array of WorkerInfo objects of sharedworkers.
+Returns `WorkerInfo[]` - Information about all Shared Workers.
+An empty array if there's no Shared Workers.

 #### `contents.inspectServiceWorker()`